stg-tud/tigerseyeplugin/TigerseyeUpdateSite/README.md

 * the `latest` folder and
 * to a, for each release unique, release folder.

-By convention the release folder/repository is on the same level as this update-site folder.
+By convention the release folder is located relative to this folder at `../../tigerseyeplugin-releases`.
-For a different configuration adjust the predefined properties in the  `updateRelease.xml`.
+For a different configuration adjust the properties in the `updateRelease.xml` file.